jongha/gedit-indent/README.md

 ## License

-gedit Indent Plugin is available under the terms of the MIT License.
+gedit-indent Plugin is available under the terms of the MIT License.